aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 ## Re-package Citrix Workspace app for Windows Installer

 With the right tools and a bit of effort, Citrix Workspace app can be [re-packaged into a single Windows Installer file](https://configmgrblog.com/2017/08/29/how-to-deploy-the-citrix-receiver-for-windows-10-via-microsoft-intune/).
-Once you&#8217;ve packaged the app with this method you&#8217;ll need to maintain the package and update it regularly.
+Once you've packaged the app with this method you'll need to maintain the package and update it regularly.
 As with the PowerShell method though, [auto-updates](https://docs.citrix.com/en-us/citrix-workspace-app-for-windows/configure/receiver-update.html) will keep Workspace app up-to-date once deployed.

 Is this approach right for you?
 This requires maintaining and deploying a custom package and is dependent on how the environment is managed and available skillsets.
 Only you can answer that for your projects or environments.
-A custom package isn&#8217;t ideal and I recommend using the Microsoft Store version as the default approach instead.
+A custom package isn't ideal and I recommend using the Microsoft Store version as the default approach instead.

 [<img class="size-full wp-image-6140" src="https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-Extracted.png" alt="Citrix Workspace app extracted Windows Installer files" width="1996" height="871" srcset="https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-Extracted.png 1996w, https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-Extracted-150x65.png 150w, https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-Extracted-300x131.png 300w, https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-Extracted-768x335.png 768w, https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-Extracted-1024x447.png 1024w" sizes="(max-width: 1996px) 100vw, 1996px" />](https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-Extracted.png)